 Chicken parts are not created equally!
 Thighs and drumsticks (the dark meat!) are likely going to take longer than wings and breasts, so you’ll want to keep an eye on the internal temperature of the chicken as it cooks.

 Crank the oven up to 400 degrees F and bake the chicken up to 165 degrees F. Check the smaller pieces at the 30-minute mark and remove them from the oven if necessary (keep ’em covered!) to avoid drying them out.

-As for the thighs and breasts, they’ll take closer to 40-45 minutes depending on their sizes.
+As for the thighs and large breasts, they’ll take closer to 40-45 minutes depending on their sizes.
 If you split the breasts (which I recommend, even though I didn’t do it), they’ll cook a bit faster.

 LOOKING FOR MORE CHICKEN RECIPES?